How to Answer: What Interests You About This Position? (with Examples)

 Example #2

 “After reading the job listing, I was drawn to the position because of the similarities between what you are looking for and my overall passion and experience.
-Specifically, the analytical thinking and Microsoft Excel requirements which were part of my everyday functions as a Data Analyst.
+Specifically, the analytical thinking and Microsoft Excel requirements were part of my everyday functions as a Data Analyst."

 Example #3

 “I’m very interested in the Warehouse Manager job.
-From the description, it looks like you’re seeking an individual with outstanding management skills.
+From the description, you’re seeking an individual with outstanding management skills."

-“I have 8 years of experience building and leading teams towards hitting high level goals.
-I’m interested in this position because it would allow me to use my previous experience while continuing to develop my expertise in a new role.”
+"I have eight years of experience building and leading teams towards hitting high-level goals.
+I'm interested in this position because it would allow me to use my previous experience while developing my expertise in a new role.”

 Example #4